Nxmber/Nxmber/README.md

 ###

-<p align="left">From backend to frontend i lead the development of thoses services </p>
+<p align="left">From backend to frontend i lead the development of these services </p>

 ###